 How The Black Pearsons Became The First Family Of This Is Us

-For six years, the Pearson family of ‘This Is Us’ has broken our hearts — and healed us — all at the same time.
+For six years, the Pearson family of ‘This Is Us’ have broken our hearts — and healed us — all at the same time.
 This is an oral history of the Black Pearsons, the show’s best part.

-The first time we meet the Black Pearsons of This Is Us together, they are on a soccer field.
+The first time we meet the Black Pearsons of This Is Us together, they are on a football field.
 Randall (Sterling K. Brown) and Beth (Susan Kelechi Watson) are side by side, taking turns watching their daughters, Tess (Eris Baker) and Annie (Faithe Herman) play on adjacent fields.
 Tess is killing it, leaving boys crying in her dust, and Annie is braiding hair, uninterested in the game unfolding around her.
 Both parents are equally proud of each daughter, yelling encouragement as easily as they banter with each other.
 Over the course of six seasons, the Black Pearsons will evolve, tackle heavy-ass shit, and make us sob so hard we want to throw up, but one thing has always been consistent: It’s in the mundane moments like this when they are at their most radical.

 In those early seasons, so much of the way This Is Us discusses race is in relation to Randall being a Black kid in a white family, a Black teen at a white school, a Black man in a white world.
 But in the family he builds with Beth, their Blackness isn’t contrasted against anything else.
 They just get to be.
 And the way they are — supportive, stern, respectful, funny, communicative, vulnerable, honest, understanding — is the antithesis of the typical picture of Black parenting we were largely sold on TV and film before them (with a few exceptions).
 The Black Pearsons never spoke down to us.
 Or told us how to be Black.
 Or acted as a shining beacon of Black representation meant to prove our humanity.
 They simply showed us a family of flawed, complicated, sometimes messy individuals whose love for one another was never up for debate.
 Even with all of the show’s twists and turns, devastating deaths, and time-hopping storylines, Beth, Randall, Tess, Annie and later, their adopted daughter Deja (Lyric Ross), persevere as a family unit.
-Their bond — like the need for a box of tissues every Tuesday night — was the show’s one constant unwavering good thing.
+Their bond — like the need for a box of tissues for every episode — was the show’s one constant unwavering good thing.

-When This Is Us premiered on September 20, 2016, no one could have predicted how fervent the fan response would be or how desperately we would all need to spend an hour a week (or many hours straight binging) with the Pearson family for the next six years.
-It’s not just that the show, starring Brown, Justin Hartley as Kevin and Chrissy Metz as Kate as the now-iconic Big Three, their parents Jack and Rebecca (Milo Ventimiglia and Mandy Moore), debuted months before an election that would reveal the ugliest parts of America in spectacular fashion or that within the series’ run, there would be a whole-ass pandemic and a global racial reckoning that would change how some of the country talked about race out loud and on purpose.
+When This Is Us premiered in 2016, no one could have predicted how fervent the fan response would be or how desperately we would all need to spend an hour a week (or many hours straight binging) with the Pearson family for the next six years.
+It’s not just that the show, starring Brown, Justin Hartley as Kevin and Chrissy Metz as Kate as the now-iconic Big Three, their parents Jack and Rebecca (Milo Ventimiglia and Mandy Moore), debuted months before an election that would reveal the ugliest parts of America in spectacular fashion or that within the series’ run, there would be a whole-ass pandemic and a global racial reckoning that would change how some talked about race out loud and on purpose.
 It’s also that This Is Us gave us a family during years when many people would become estranged from their own — whether over politics, vaccine status, distance, take your pick.
 The series was a balm during the Bad Times, and its brightest light was its Blackest characters (thanks in large part to two Black women, writer Eboni Freeman and executive producer and director Kay Oyegun).
 In 2017, TV Guide called the Black Pearsons “a daring, watershed moment for TV and for culture.”
-But the most daring thing Randall, Beth, and their daughters ever did was to be aggressively normal, enormously authentic, uncannily relatable and Black… OK with the drama dialed up to 100.
+But the most daring thing Randall, Beth, and their daughters ever did was to be aggressively normal, enormously authentic, uncannily relatable and Black… OK with the drama dialled up to 100.

 Not to be as dramatic as Kevin walking off every set he’s ever been on, but This Is Us changed my life.
 As an adult child of divorce with daddy issues, Randall’s storyline about reconnecting with, and ultimately forgiving, his birth father (William Hill, played by Ron Cephas Jones who is responsible for stomping on my heart in every scene), hit me hard.
 I wouldn’t be talking to my dad today if it wasn’t for William.
 Sure, it was the big, sweeping, gut-wrenching moments like William’s final words to his son on his deathbed that got me, but it was also the quiet parts — like William meeting his grandkids for the first time or that time he and Beth got high — that profoundly shifted something inside me; that made me want to cling to the family I had, not just the one I was overly invested in on TV.
 And I know I’m not the only one.
-Legions of devoted Black fans fell in love with the Black Pearsons on that soccer field six years ago.
+Legions of devoted Black fans fell in love with the Black Pearsons on that football field six years ago.